-Despite a very difficult funding environment, all of our colleagues have been paid at least the Real Living Wage.
+Despite a very difficult funding environment, all our colleagues have been paid at least the Real Living Wage.
 New and existing colleagues have continued to access a wide range of learning and development and recognised qualifications.
 Attendance at our Colleague Forum has improved.
-There were 35 'Dimensions Inspiring People' nominations made in 2023/24 by, or about Dimensions Cymru Colleagues.
+There were 35 'Dimensions Inspiring People' nominations made in 2024/25 by, or about Dimensions Cymru Colleagues and two of our colleagues achieved Gold at The Welsh Care Awards.